menitoon/Oz-Engine/CONTRIBUTING.md

 ## Adding / Changing a feature

-When you add or change please describe prescilly what you did it and how it works so I can understand it.
+When you add or change please describe precisely what you did it and how it works so I can understand it.

 ## Reporting a **bug**